Digital Economy Agreements (DEAs)

 Cross-border data flows

 Cross-border data flows support e-commerce and other digitally-enabled activities, such as data analytics and AI.
-Under the DEAs, parties agree to allow data to flow freely across borders and prohibit the localisation of data except for legitimate purposes such as personal data protection.
+Under our DEAs, parties agree to allow data to flow freely across borders and prohibit the localisation of data except for legitimate purposes such as personal data protection.
 This facilitates a conducive environment where businesses can:

 Serve customers regardless of where they are located;